Get to Know ScreenFloat 2 – Part V: Share – Drag and Drop, Link Sharing, Export

 • Resize the image (by longest/shortest side, or width/height)

-• Whether markup and annotations should be included in the dragged file, or just the original image should be shared
+• Enable whether markup and annotations should be included in the dragged file, or the image should be shared without any markup

-• Whether notes and tags should be included as EXIF and Finder metadata
+• Enable whether notes and tags should be included as EXIF and Finder metadata

 Drag and Drop from the Shots Browser